-As the quotes above make clear, letter-sound knowledge, phonemic awareness (to the level of proficiency) and word study skills are framed as foundational to the development of decoding.
-It is only once such 'prerequisites' are mastered that students should progress to applying those skills to actual text.
+As the quotes above make clear, letter-sound knowledge, phonemic awareness (to the level of proficiency) and word study skills are framed as foundational to decoding.
+It is only once such prerequisites are quite well-developed that students should progress to applying those skills to actual text.